 There are a total of 12 digits in the data of a DUN14 barcode, excluding the GS1 AI and the mod10 check digit (below).

-The remaining 11 digits is the value of the barcode itself for the above (20) items.
+The remaining 11 digits are the value of the barcode itself for the above (20) items.
 We will be using the generic value of 12345678912.

 The combined DataToEncode = 412345678912